MrNikulin/Sorting-in-linear-time/README.md

 # Sorting-in-linear-time
-Function, that implements radix sort algorithm for unsigned numbers
+Function that implements radix sort algorithm for unsigned numbers using bit operations